rkgIITBh/data-structures.github.io/CODES/infixToPostfixConverter/index.md

     }

-    // Pop all operators from the stack while (!isEmpty(s))
+    // Pop and send all the operators from the stack to output while (!isEmpty(s))
         tokens[++k] = pop(s).itemval.cval;

     tokens[++k] = '\0';
     return 1;
 }
+#endif

 ```